Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 And directly west of the ruins in Condeixa-a-Velha is the Alojamento Local Casa da Fonte, an inexpensive apartment for up to four.

 I still had absolutely no idea what was causing the swelling.
 A slight sprain for which I had been unaware?
+Simple overuse?
 Stress fractures from overuse seemed unlikely as I was able to reduce the swelling significantly the night before.
 It was an unsolved mystery.

 Reflection from Day Eight, Camino Portugués